Pineapple Guacamole (Hawaiian-Inspired, Spicy Variation)

 Instructions

-1. As needed, cut the pineapple into small cubes.
-Dice the baby bell peppers or slice them into thin rings.
+1. Cut the pineapple into small cubes, dice the baby bell peppers or slice them into thin rings, and cut the herbs very finely.

 2. Cut the avocados open and scoop the flesh into a large mixing bowl.
 Add salt, then mash the avocados partially.
 Adjust the salt to taste.